bctiemann/pri/README.md

 ### Django Shell and direct DB access

-Use `./manage.py shell` to invoke a Python REPL/shell which allows you to do direct code experimentaiton within the Django environment.
+Use `./manage.py shell` to invoke a Python REPL/shell which allows you to do direct code experimentation within the Django environment.
 The `ipython` repl variant is installed which provides a richer shell with history processing and other useful features.

 Use `./manage.py dbshell` to get a native CLI shell into the local database instance, whichever DB engine is being used.